wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

 = 1.7.1 =
-* Now capturing form submission times with miliseconds to avoid collision of two submissions during the same second
+* Now capturing form submission times with microseconds to avoid collision of two submissions during the same second
 * Accounting for the wp-config.php file to be one directory above it's regular location in "include" statements to support "hardening" as described in http://www.groovypost.com/howto/how-to/improve-wordpress-securitty-wp-config-php-location